The Cost of Owning a Travel Trailer

 Farthest South with the Trailer?
 31.88 N

 How far with the trailer since June 2013?
 19,213 mi

 Average distance with the trailer per month since June 2013?
 377 mi

 This is a calculated average.
 It actually reflects that when we travel, we rack up a lot of miles.
 It hides the months when we go nowhere.
 But it does help me to understand usage and asset life.

 Oliver BC mid-Aug 2014 111 F 44 C

 Jackpot NV 12 Nov 2014 – 8 F – 22 C

 Where are we Today?

-We are at Desert Gem RV Park in Oliver British Columbia until the end of March.
+We are at Centennial RV Park in Oliver British Columbia until the end of September.